cloudant-labs/slate/docs2017/src/api/using_views.md

 The results of your query include these updates.
 Cloudant builds three copies of every index in alignment with the three copies of your primary data.

-Do not use `stale=ok` or the new `stable` and `update` parameters by default.
 Cloudant supplies better results and performance with the defaults for these parameters.
 If the performance of your view and your application can tolerate inconsistent results when queried with the default `stale=false` setting, use `stable=false&update=false`.
 These settings avoid directing all queries to a single copy of your index, which would, in effect, reduce some aspects of performance to a third of what it should be.